youngcenty/GINK-go/README.md

 The pipeline for ISS imaging was from feldman.
 (https://github.com/feldman4/OpticalPooledScreens)

-## Single-molecule Imaging of Nascent Analysis
+## Single-molecule Imaging of Nascent RNA Analysis
+An AI-driven model was designed for Single-molecule imaging of nascent RNA, which can perform cell segmentation, cell tracking and transcription site detection.
 ## Image Registration for ISS Imaging and Live-cell Imaging
 ![image](./docs/registration.jfif)
 ## HMM Fitting